bhampton-som/Protocols/in-gel-digest.md

 8. Add enough digest buffer without Trypsin to cover the hydrated gel pieces.
 9. Incubate at 37C for 4hrs.
 (This can be done in a thermocycler and programmed to hold indefinitely at 4C.)
 10. Extract peptides 2 times with 25% acetonitrile, 0.1% formic acid with sonication to assist peptide diffusion out of the gel pieces.
 Extract one more time with 100% acetonitrile.
 11. Combine the extracts and directly apply to Empore SCX stage tips for processing according to the SCX Cleanup Protocol.
 This cleanup protocol can be found elsewhere on GitHub.
+As of May 12, 2022 this file doesn't exist.